Ochagoro/Ochagoro/README.md

     </td>
   </tr>
 </table>

 ---

 ## About Me

-I'm a Phd student at The Univerisity of Tokyo working at the intersection of:
+I'm a PhD student at The University of Tokyo working at the intersection of:

 - **Neuroscience**
 - **Robotics**